marcelino-m/see-mode/README.md

 # see minor mode

 Edit string in a separate buffer  with appropriate major mode enabled in it.
-Currently only support cc-mode and string containing SQL code.
+Currently only support c++ and c mode and string containing SQL code.

 This is a work in progress, pull request are welcome!